FrancesCoronel/personal-website-v3/_posts/2015-08-30-fullstack-academy-reflections.md

 ![Fullstack Spending](https://i.imgur.com/AIvCgHE.png)

-Now, it’s pretty easy to figure out that with my `$9,500` tuition cost, which is included in the graph above, I spent `$14,220.45` in total while in New York for Fullstack Academy from June 8th to August 26th.
+Now, it's pretty easy to figure out that with my `$9,500` tuition cost, which is included in the graph above, I spent `$14,220.45` in total while in New York for Fullstack Academy from June 8th to August 26th.

 ### Pricey!

-**HOWEVER**, this total amount of spending doesn’t account for impulsive buys, silly mistakes (*like buying an extra Metro Card when I couldn’t find my other one and then finding the old one later*), and birthday gifts (*I try to spoil my family*).
+**HOWEVER**, this total amount of spending doesn't account for impulsive buys, silly mistakes (*like buying an extra Metro Card when I couldn't find my other one and then finding the old one later*), and birthday gifts (*I try to spoil my family*).

-So, I’d say realistically I spent more like `$3,500` on external expenses.
+So, I'd say realistically I spent more like `$3,500` on external expenses.

-> All I can say is that I’m glad I’m not taking that many credits this
+> All I can say is that I'm glad I'm not taking that many credits this
 > semester so I can take on a part-time job.
 Wooweee..

 ------------------------------------------------------------------------